Who Created Ice Hockey?

 The Invention of the National Hockey League

-While the exact origins of ice hockey have been debated, the inventor of the sport’s modern form is James Creighton, who organized the first indoor ice hockey game ever in 1875.
+The inventor of modern ice hockey is James Creighton, who organized the first indoor ice hockey game ever in 1875.
 Creighton played in the game he created, and his team won 2-1.
 However, back then, scoring a goal meant you won the game, so Creighton’s team really won two games, and their opponent won just one.

 Why was the NHL created?

-The NHL wasn’t the only hockey league that existed in the early 1900s, but it was the only one that lasted.
-In 1917, four owners in the NHA (National Hockey Association) wanted to break away from the league because of disputes with another owner, Eddie Livingstone.
+In 1917, the NHL was created because four owners in the NHA (National Hockey Association) wanted to break away from the league.
+This breakage was mainly due to disputes with another owner, Eddie Livingstone.
 As a result, the four owners suspended play in the NHA and moved their teams to the NHL, blocking Livingstone’s team from joining.
-The newly formed NHL proved to be a much more successful league and has continued to prosper to this day.
+The newly-formed NHL proved to be a much more successful league and has continued to prosper to this day.